CAREER DEVELOPMENT CENTER SERVICES

 The University of Colorado Colorado Springs (UCCS) posts nationwide internships, jobs, and events being offered by organizations on Handshake for the convenience of students.
 Postings do not represent an endorsement of any organization, job posting nor event, and UCCS makes no guarantees about posting accuracies, the information provided by the employer, nor if the posting meets an legal requirements of such posting within the state.
 It is the responsibility of student to perform due diligence in researching employers, postings, and events.
 If you suspect a fraudulent employer, job posting, or event has been posted, please contact the UCCS College of Business Career Center at email@example.com or by phone call to 719-255-3120.

 Experiential Learning is a requirement for all College of Business students to complete at least 150 hours of work experience.
-The experience can be any work experience earned before coming to campus, an on-campus job, off-campus employment, military experience (current or previous), volunteer work, etc., and does not have to be related to your degree.
+The experience can be any work experience earned before coming to campus, an on-campus employment, off-campus employment, military experience (current or previous), volunteer work, internship (current or previous), etc., and does not have to be related to your degree.
 All work experiences need to be verifiable via email and will require a job description.
 If you do not have a current job description, a Word document outlining the main tasks, skills, and responsibilities of the job will suffice.

 Internships at the Undergraduate and Graduate Level